CatVeiga/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker

+This project was built for the Front-End Nanodegree, in Udacity.

 ## Instructions:

 To use correctly Pixel Art Maker, first choose the size you want, be aware that the maximum it's only  50x50